nxuv/sparrows-nest/src/_md/meta-mission.md

 We are not a company, but we believe in a proper paper trail.
 We are an art collective, but we're a friend group before anything else.
-We believe that no idea is stupid enough to be put to paper, and we *will* make games out of the least marketable concepts we can think of just to see what happens - and because, as it turns out, making art with your friends is really fun.
+We believe that no idea is stupid enough *not* to be put to paper, and we *will* make games out of the least marketable concepts we can think of just to see what happens - and because, as it turns out, making art with your friends is really fun.
 That and the fact that we're more or less all fortunate enough to not have to treat this endeavor as our dayjob, although the kickbacks do help.